tsvwg/wg-materials/ietf117/minutes-1.md

 draft-tuexen-tsvwg-rfc6951-bis-03

-* NO
+This is an individual draft, Michael plans to address any new comments, but has no pending issues.

+No questions.

 ## 8. ECN & L4S Drafts

 ### 8.1 Jason Livingood: L4S Experimental Deployment
-draft-livingood-low-latency-deployment

-    draft update
+draft-livingood-low-latency-deployment (Individual submission to Independent Stream Editor).

-    update on experimental deployment such as ECN marking problem deployment in virtual CMTS (vCMTS)
+The draft is mainly ready.
+This described an update on experimental deployment in virtual CMTS (vCMTS) such as ECN marking problems.
-    preparing test assignments for diagnostics
-    read out test results in IETF118
-    No discussion on WGLC
+The author is looking for whether this should proceed as an ISE or as a WG draft, and is looking for feedback from TSVWG on which way to proceed.

+* Chair : Please continue discussion on the mailing list.
+The Chairs plan to discuss the document status with our AD, please renmind us.

 ##   8.2 Greg White: L4S Operational Guidance on Coexistence with Classic ECN during L4S Deployment

 draft-ietf-tsvwg-l4sops-05

-    scope and status
-        adresses possible rate-imbalance in shared- queue RFC3168 bottlenecks living document to capture experiences for initial L4S deployment draft 05 changes
+Documents will be updated.

-* Tim Chown : Measurement and impact is ongoing in other groups.
+* Tim Chown : Measurement of the impact is ongoing in other groups (e.g. ippm).
 What are your thoughts on general guidance on measuring impact such as responsiveness such as latency?
-* Greg : Experiments were done in interops and have a straw-man test plan for lab test.
-But could be used in field test.
-Open are* for further L4S deployment in equipment using CE marking and CC.
+* Greg : Experiments were done in the interops and have developed a straw-man test plan for lab testing.
+Some could be used in field testing.
+This is an open area for further L4S work as equipment using CE marking and CC, it is important there are good ways of CE-marking; and knowing the CC performs correctlty.
-  Cchair : Tools avaiable for testing should be mentioned.
-Continue on mailing list.

-    L4S interops activities
-        invitation to join
+* Tim : Many games come with a responsiveness number.
+* Greg: We also have interops, and the next will be at cablelabs in september and then at the IETF meeting in Prague.

+* Chair : Please continue discussion on the mailing list, and please also consider joining the L4S inerop at the next IETF meeting.

 ## 8.3 Greg White : Non Queue Building (NQB) Per Hop Behavior

 draft-ietf-tsvwg-nqb-19

-    status draft 17
-    screen shot of many issues
-    post WGLC comment
-    draft 18 highlights
-    draft 19 highlights
-    status of issues
-    Next steps
+A WGLC was made on draft -14, and there have been updates based on comments linked to 13 issues, and believes all of these are addressed in the new revision.
+There was a new queation relating the UP in a 802.11 context, which is expected to be closed soon.
+The plan is to submit as PS by Sept 2023.

-* Gorry : appreciate support for RFC 8325 Mapping Diffserv to IEEE 802.11
+* Gorry : Thanks for responding to my issues.
+If other people raised issued, please check the new text.
+I appreciate trying to align with RFC 8325 Mapping Diffserv to IEEE 802.11.
+When will the next revision be addressed?
-* Greg : _
+* Greg : I hope this will be ready in 2 weeks.

-    Hum if if you have read this or recent version of this daft.
+* Chairs: Please hum if if you have read this (or a recent version of the draft).
-    Low hum
+    Read: Some.

-    Hum if this document is not ready to be received ie not start a working group last call No hum
+* Chairs: Please hum if this document is not ready to proceed (i.e. ought not start a working group last call).
-    (remote participants could unfortunately not participate in the hums)
+  Has concerns with WGLC : Few/none.
+(Note: remote participants could unfortunately not participate in the hums, and should ask to have their position noted if needed).

-Mikhel Abrahamsson : Example configs to implement this in common network are needed.
+        * Mikhel Abrahamsson : Example configs to implement this in access network are needed, this would be of interest.
-Martin Duke : This should not be published (relayed from chat by remote participant, not Martin’s own position)
+        * Sebastien Moeller (relayed from chat by remote participant) : This should not be published.

-    To be put on agend* in IETF118
+The purpose of a WGLC is to gather review and indicate support or not, and we therefore plan to start a  WGLC before the next IETF meeting and report on this at TSVWG for IETF-118.

 ## 9. Individual Drafts